Soc 348 - Juvenile Delinquency » 2019 » Reviewer

 Which types of aggression was categorized by the intent to damage anthers persons self esteem or social status within a group?

-A. indirect aggression
+A. social aggression

 C. physical aggression